Curriculum – Mathematics

 • Mr Shaikh – Fermat’s Last Theorem – Simon Singh

-• Miss Elnaugh – Humble Pi – Matt Parker
+• Miss Graham – Humble Pi – Matt Parker

 Useful websites, TED Talks and research for Upper School (Years 12 – 13)